groue/GRDBQuery/Sources/GRDBQuery/Documentation.docc/CustomDatabaseContexts.md

 }
 ```

-Next, define a custom SwiftUI environment key that makes it possible to inject the database manager in the environment:
+Then, define a custom SwiftUI environment key for the database manager:

 ```swift
 import SwiftUI